 At Southborough we aim to provide an exciting, and enriching Maths curriculum with transferable skills that will equip our children for a changing future.

-In-line with Southborough’s SEN Policy and ethos, mathematics lessons and activities are designed and planned to include all children through a range of approaches: inclusive questioning, universal use of equipment and concrete objects, together with mixed-ability groupings to enable peer support is utilised and challenged throughout the teaching and learning of Mathematics.
-Furthermore, lessons are planned to facilitate the identification of children at all attainment ranges within each class.
+In-line with Southborough’s SEND Policy and ethos, mathematics lessons and activities are designed and planned to include all children through a range of approaches: inclusive questioning, universal use of equipment and concrete objects, together with mixed-ability groupings to enable peer support is utilised and challenged throughout the teaching and learning of Mathematics.
+Lessons are planned to facilitate the identification of children at all attainment ranges within each class.

 The learning climate and culture at Southborough offers a multitude of opportunities to cover and embrace British and Christian Values.
 For example, the Values of ‘Mutual Respect’ and ‘Perseverance' are concepts that can be addressed directly through the Mathematical Scheme of Work as children listen and discuss their reasoning with their peers whilst grappling with a Maths challenge, with other values being interwoven throughout the learning experience.